Scarfolk

 Scarfolk is a fictional northwestern English town created by writer and designer Richard Littler, who is sometimes identified as the town mayor, L. Ritter.
 It is trapped in a time loop set in the 1970s, and its culture, parodying that of Britain at the time, features elements of the absurd and the macabre.
-First published as a blog of fake historical documents parodying British public information posters of the 1970s, a collected book was published in 2014, and the Scarfolk Annual was released in 2019.
-Scarfolk is depicted as a bleak, post-industrial landscape through unsettling images of urban life; Littler's output belongs to the genres of hauntology and dystopian satire; his psychologically disturbing form of humour has been likened to the writings of George Orwell and J. G. Ballard.
+It was first released as a blog of fake historical documents parodying British public information posters of the 1970s, and a collected book was published in 2014; the Scarfolk Annual was released in 2019.
+Scarfolk is depicted as a bleak, post-industrial landscape through unsettling images of urban life.
+Littler's output belongs to the genres of hauntology and dystopian satire; his psychologically disturbing form of humour has been likened to the writings of George Orwell and J. G. Ballard.

 Description

 Scarfolk, which is forever locked in the 1970s, is a satire not only on that decade but also on contemporary events.
 It touches on themes of totalitarianism, suburban life, occultism and religion, school and childhood, as well as social attitudes such as racism and sexism.

 Scarfolk was initially presented as a fake blog which purportedly releases artefacts from archive of the fictional town council, Scarfolk Council.
 Artefacts include public information literature, out-of-print books, record and cassette sleeves, advertisements, television programme screenshots, household products, and audio and video, many of which suggest brands and imagery recognisable from the period.
 Additionally, artefacts are usually accompanied by short fictional vignettes that are also presented as factual and that introduce the town's residents.
 The public information literature often ends with the strapline: "For more information please reread."